Cryptosporidiosis: Prevention

+Prevention of Cryptosporidiosis involves improved sanitation, proper management of animal waste, and protection of drinking water sources.
+Individuals who work with livestock are encouraged to practice hand hygiene after handling animals or manure.
+Public health agencies also recommend avoiding untreated surface water in areas where livestock may contaminate water sources.
+Water treatment processes such as filtration and ultraviolet disinfection can help reduce the presence of Cryptosporidium in drinking water supplies.

 Treatment

 Symptomatic treatment primarily involves fluid rehydration, electrolyte replacement (sodium, potassium, bicarbonate, and glucose), and antimotility agents (e.g., loperamide).
 Supplemental zinc may improve symptoms, particularly in recurrent or persistent infections or in others at risk for zinc deficiency.

 Immunocompetent

 Immunocompetent individuals with cryptosporidiosis typically experience a short (i.e., duration of less than 2 weeks) self-limiting course of diarrhea that may require symptomatic treatment and ends with spontaneous recovery; in some circumstances, antiparasitic medication may be required (e.g., recurrent, severe, or persistent symptoms); however reinfection frequently occurs.

 As of 2015, nitazoxanide is the only antiparasitic drug treatment with proven efficacy for cryptosporidiosis in immunocompetent individuals; however, it lacks efficacy in severely immunocompromised patients.
 Certain agents such as paromomycin and azithromycin are sometimes used as well, but they only have partial efficacy.